openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

             1. Replay Attacks: Capturing and reusing information

-1. Key Management and Generation: the security of a cryptographic system heavily relies on the secure generation, storage, and management of its keys and is an essential function involving the handling and safeguarding of cryptographic keys to ensure the security and integrity of the holder's digital assets and it is essential that the design be reviewed by multiple cryptographers.
+1. **Key Management and Generation**: the security of a cryptographic system heavily relies on the secure generation, storage, and management of its keys and is an essential function involving the handling and safeguarding of cryptographic keys to ensure the security and integrity of the holder's digital assets and it is essential that the design be reviewed by multiple cryptographers.
 Primary security considerations and controls for key management and key generation are a vital part of a wallet’s cryptographic systems and require considerable care to ensure security such as:

-    1. Random Number Generator Quality: It is important to use a high-quality random number generator for key generation.
+    1. **Random Number Generator Quality**: It is important to use a high-quality random number generator for key generation.
 This helps to avoid predictability and strengthens the security of the cryptographic system

-    1. Encryption Algorithms and Key Size Selection: The choice of encryption algorithms and key size should be based on the security requirements of the application and the most secure combination should be selected
+    1. **Encryption Algorithms and Key Size Selection**: The choice of encryption algorithms and key size should be based on the security requirements of the application and the most secure combination should be selected

-    1. Safe Key Storage: Keys should be stored securely using hardware security modules, smart cards, and/or trusted platform modules.
+    1. **Safe Key Storage**: Keys should be stored securely using hardware security modules, smart cards, and/or trusted platform modules.
 This secure storage helps to prevent unauthorized access to the keys

-    1. Key Rotation and Decommissioning: Keys should be renewed periodically, and old keys should be decommissioned.
+    1. **Key Rotation and Decommissioning**: Keys should be renewed periodically, and old keys should be decommissioned.
 Regular renewal of keys reduces the risk of key compromise over time

-    1. Preventing Key Compromise: The secure management of cryptographic keys is of utmost importance, as the security and reliability of cryptographic processes depend on the strength of the keys, the effectiveness of the protocols associated with the keys, and the protection given to the keys
+    1. **Preventing Key Compromise**: The secure management of cryptographic keys is of utmost importance, as the security and reliability of cryptographic processes depend on the strength of the keys, the effectiveness of the protocols associated with the keys, and the protection given to the keys

-    1. Adherence to Standards: Established standards and recommendations for key management should be followed, such as those provided by recognized standards organizations or as mandated by regulations or necessary to meet risk management requirements
+    1. **Adherence to Standards**: Established standards and recommendations for key management should be followed, such as those provided by recognized standards organizations or as mandated by regulations or necessary to meet risk management requirements

-    1. Backup and Recovery: A robust key recovery system, or process, is critical to ensure users can regain access to their wallet(s)if the private keys are lost or compromised
+    1. **Backup and Recovery**: A robust key recovery system, or process, is critical to ensure users can regain access to their wallet(s)if the private keys are lost or compromised

-    1. Usage: Keys should be protected while in use, and at rest, in a secure manner and within a secure environment
+    1. **Usage**: Keys should be protected while in use, and at rest, in a secure manner and within a secure environment

-    1. Key Revocation: Processes for revoking and replacing compromised keys
+    1. **Key Revocation**: Processes for revoking and replacing compromised keys

-    1. Audit: Processes for logging, detecting and providing notice of security risks to keys
+    1. **Audit**: Processes for logging, detecting and providing notice of security risks to keys

     1. Private Key Management to prevent exposure during the rendering of transaction processes

-1. Credential Signature / Format: A credential signature in the context of a digital wallet is a digital proof that verifies the authenticity of the credential.
+1. **Credential Signature / Format**: A credential signature in the context of a digital wallet is a digital proof that verifies the authenticity of the credential.
 For a secure credential signature, it is important for the wallet to support:

-    1. Credential Signature Verification: mechanisms to verify the authenticity of the credential signatures to ensure they have not been tampered with and are issued by a legitimate trusted authority
+    1. **Credential Signature Verification**: mechanisms to verify the authenticity of the credential signatures to ensure they have not been tampered with and are issued by a legitimate trusted authority

-    1. Secure Storage of Credentials: Secure storage to prevent unauthorized access and tampering with verified signatures
+    1. **Secure Storage of Credentials**: Secure storage to prevent unauthorized access and tampering with verified signatures

-    1. Privacy Preservation: Mechanisms to support the verification of credentials without revealing unnecessary personal information, such as selective disclosure and zero-knowledge proofs
+    1. **Privacy Preservation**: Mechanisms to support the verification of credentials without revealing unnecessary personal information, such as selective disclosure and zero-knowledge proofs

-1. Credential Management: Credential management in the context of a digital wallet refers to the process of handling and safeguarding digital credentials to ensure their integrity.
+1. **Credential Management**: Credential management in the context of a digital wallet refers to the process of handling and safeguarding digital credentials to ensure their integrity.
 Security considerations are:

-    1. Storage: Credentials must be stored securely to prevent unauthorized access.
+    1. **Storage**: Credentials must be stored securely to prevent unauthorized access.

-    1. Backup and Recovery: A robust recovery system, or process, to ensure holders are able to regain access to their wallet(s)
+    1. **Backup and Recovery**: A robust recovery system, or process, to ensure holders are able to regain access to their wallet(s)

-    1. Usage: Digital wallet architecture must support credential use in a secure manner and within a secure environment
+    1. **Usage**: Digital wallet architecture must support credential use in a secure manner and within a secure environment

-    1. Revocation: The process of revoking and replacing compromised credentials is a crucial aspect of maintaining the integrity and security of the wallet and the credentials it holds.
+    1. **Revocation**: The process of revoking and replacing compromised credentials is a crucial aspect of maintaining the integrity and security of the wallet and the credentials it holds.
 Processes will vary by issuer, wallet, and framework and will need to ensure: